Ccrlll/GrimoireTweaks/README.md

 # GrimoireTweaks
-for MAGISK or KSU
-contains big.LITTLE tweak, CPU and Kernel tweaks, High Brightness Mode, CABC and FakeAMOLED.
-CAUTION: Might Increase Battery Usage.
-Use at your own risk! (^_-).

-pls donate: https://ko-fi.com/ccrlll/goal?g=0
+Kernel Tweaks, Display Mods, and Other Mods.
+Reduce Heating and Battery Consumption, Might also reduce Performance!
+So use it at your own will.
+Don't use with other kernel tweaks! pls donate: https://ko-fi.com/ccrlll/goal?g=0